Record snow falls this Christmas gave us a magical experience skiing and cross-country skiing in Sweden!

 What makes these trips so special for me, is going back to experiencing silence.
 It’s not necessarily completely silent around me, as I can hear the trees creaking, water from a stream and perhaps even the bustle beyond.
 But Nordic skiing surrounded by fresh snow and seeing the sun find its way through the trees give me a silence within that restores energy and calm.
-Norwegian Polar explorer Erling Kagge says in his book “The silence that I am after is the silence within […] For me, silence in nature is of the highest value.
+Norwegian Polar explorer Erling Kagge says in his book ‘Silence in the Age of Noise’, “The silence that I am after is the silence within […] For me, silence in nature is of the highest value.
 That’s where I feel most at home.
 Still, if I hadn’t been able to experience stillness amid city life, my longing for silence would be too great and I would have needed to return to nature more often” (page 27).
 People may find this silence within in many ways, perhaps from yoga, running or knitting.
 For me, it’s moving in snowy woodland and skating across frozen lakes.

 If you’re interesting in experiences of silence created by Norwegian explorers, do also read this post about a unique wood and glass cabin suspended above water, high above Norway’s Arctic Circle.
 The Manshausen Island Resort was developed by Erling Kagge’s friend and fellow explorer Børge Ousland.